defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 To set this up, the upgrade function will be called via `ProxyAdmin` to implement the new code, which includes the necessary `SharedLockbox` integration.
 The `SharedLockbox` address will be set during the `initialize` function.
-After this step, the portal will not be able to process deposits and withdrawals until the chain is registered in `SuperchainConfig`.
+After this step, the `OptimismPortal` will not be able to process deposits and withdrawals until the chain is registered in `SuperchainConfig`.

 **Migrate ETH liquidity from `OptimismPortal` to `SharedLockbox`**

 The ETH will be transferred from the `OptimismPortal` to the `SharedLockbox` using an intermediate contract.
-This contract functions similarly to the `StorageSetter`, being updated prior to the real implementation.
+This contract functions similarly to the `StorageSetter`, being updated immediately before to the real implementation.
 Its sole purpose is to transfer the ETH balance.
 This approach eliminates the need for additional code to move the liquidity to the lockbox later.

 **Set `SuperchainConfig` as dependency manager on `SystemConfig`**

-The `SystemConfig` manages the dependency updates from L1 to L2 by making a deposit through the portal.
+The `SystemConfig` manages the dependency updates from L1 to L2 by making a deposit through the `OptimismPortal`.
 It uses access control, allowing only a designated `dependencyManager` to call it.
 The `SuperchainConfig` must be set as the `dependencyManager` since it will be the contract responsible for handling the op-governed dependency set.
 This step is crucial before adding a chain to the dependency set, as it is necessary for keeping the dependency set synchronized between L1 and L2.

-There are two alternatives to accomplish this:

-- Upgrade the code to `SystemConfigInterop` and call `initialize` with the dependency manager address
+To accomplish this, the code needs to be updated to `SystemConfigInterop` and `initialize` be called with the dependency manager address
-- Add a setter function for the dependency manager

 **Add the chain to the op-governed dependency set**